suterma/SqlSyringe/README.md

 **USE WITH CAUTION, and for testing purposes only.**

 SqlSyringe is a SQL database injection tool, for testing purposes.

 Used as a middleware, it allows to deliberately execute SQL command onto a database, using a provided connection string.
+As minimal security measure, it requires the use of the https protocol and of a specified source IP address.

 I built this a an example project for learning MVC core.